abtion/guidelines/employee_manual/4_dww_schedule_and_calendar.md

 When you are sick, you notify the project manager(s) you are currently working with before 9am on the first day of your absence.
 You are not required to give further notice before you are ready to return again.
 Change your slack status too 'off sick'.

 ### Child’s first sick day
+In the event of an acute illness, one parent has the right to take time off work if their presence is absolutely necessary.
+This also applies if your child is injured at school or daycare.

+The absence is of short duration, 1st day of illness, until you have been able to take other precautions in relation to the acutely occurring illness.
+It is stated in the law on employees' right to absence from work for special family reasons.

+In any case, it is important that you notify your employer as soon as possible before you should have arrived at work.

 ### Loss
-In case of loss Abtion supports your absence and allows you to stay home as long as needed.
-If your loss is close family members (children, parents, siblings or partner), Abtion will pay your absence like if you were sick.
-In other cases your absence will be without pay.
+In case of loss Abtion supports your absence and allows you to stay home as long as needed with full salary.
+This concerns close related family members (children, parents, siblings or partner).
+In other cases your absence will be deducted from salary or vacation days.

 ### Parental leave
 In Denmark you have the right to take maternity and paternity leave at work.
 At Abtion you do too.
 Both mothers and fathers can leave for childbirth following the Danish rules of parental leave, “Barselsloven”.